About the project

 Professionally, I now work in the tech industry as a product designer, another love of mine.
 I've been lucky to have found opportunities and time to merge my skills in design and technology with my passion for art history through these projects.
 Art History Fashion originally grew out of another iteration of my Madame X project -- however, I needed a more scaled down version to maintain it as a side project while working professionally and this Instagram project was born.

-This is a project I do in my spare time -- part creative-discipline-development, part labor of love.
+This is a project I do in my spare time -- part discipline development, part compulsive passion.
 I hope, at the very least, some of the comparisons bring delight to people.
 I know I get nerdy giddy over a particularly obscure match and that's a feeling I want to share with my followers.
-After all, art history is, quite literally, everywhere around us.
+After all, art history is quite literally everywhere around us.